 Winchell also suggested mixing one to two tablespoons of apple cider vinegar with water and taking it about 15 minutes before a meal to aid digestion. "[This] can help prime the digestive tract by stimulating our stomach acid and pancreatic enzyme secretion," she explained.

 If untreated, high blood sugar levels can lead to serious health issues that affect every organ of the body.
 "Pretty much everyone can benefit from keeping their sugar levels in check," Rebecca Lee, RN and founder of the natural health resource RemediesForMe.com told POPSUGAR.
 "Apple cider vinegar increases the efficiency of insulin in breaking down sugar during a high-carb meal."

-Brown also said that studies have shown ACV can lower blood sugar during and after meals. "[It can] also lower resting blood sugar when taken before bedtime," he noted, adding that it's especially beneficial in reducing blood sugar levels in people with type 2 diabetes.
+Brown also said studies have shown ACV can lower blood sugar during and after meals. "[It can] also lower resting blood sugar when taken before bedtime," he noted, adding it's especially beneficial in reducing blood sugar levels in people with type 2 diabetes.

 It Lowers Cholesterol Levels

 Lee explained that pectin, a complex carbohydrate and soluble fiber found in apples and their vinegar, is responsible for lowering cholesterol.
 "Pectin has many beneficial health benefits," she told POPSUGAR.
 "The way it works on cholesterol is that the LDL (bad cholesterol) binds itself to the pectin and is then carried out of the body as waste."